This sixth installment of a 7-part series about Domestic Partnership Agreements discusses financial disclosures and privacy.

 Disclosures to Consider

 For Florida “family law matters” (which Florida Family Law Rule of Procedure 12.010 defines broadly) such as divorce, Florida Family Law Rule of Procedure 12.285 mandates extensive financial disclosures.
-“Family law matters” includes, among other matters, matters arising from support unconnected with dissolution of marriage and declaratory actions related to premarital agreements.
+“Family law matters” includes matters arising from support unconnected with dissolution of marriage and declaratory actions related to premarital agreements.
 The list below includes items modified from the list that the Florida Supreme Court approved on November 12, 2020.

 Before domestic partners sign their agreement, each should consider disclosing:

-- All trusts and all trust amendments for any trust of which either party is a beneficiary or may be in the class of beneficiaries or for which either party is a trustee.
+- Trusts and all trust amendments for any trust of which either party is a beneficiary or may be in the class of beneficiaries or for which either party is a trustee.

 - Documents sufficient to show each party’s ownership interest in any corporation, limited liability company, professional association, partnership, family limited partnership, joint venture, franchise, or other entity.

-- All buy-sell or other agreements between or among either party and other owners of any business or family entity.
+- Buy-sell or other agreements between or among either party and other owners of any business or family entity.

 - Documents sufficient to reflect each party’s ownership of any tangible and intangible personal property, including vehicles, intellectual property (patents, trademarks), deferred compensation (such as stock options, restricted stock units), furniture and furnishings, collections, equipment, or contracts.

-- All complete federal and state personal income tax returns, gift tax returns, and foreign tax returns for the past 3 years, including all attachments, including Forms W-2, 1099, K-1, and all accompany schedules and worksheets comprising the entire tax return.
+- Complete federal and state personal income tax returns, gift tax returns, and foreign tax returns for the past 3 years.
+Include all attachments, Forms W-2, 1099, K-1, and all schedules and worksheets comprising the entire tax return.

 - IRS forms W-2, 1099, and K-1 for the past year, if the income tax return for that year hasn’t been prepared and for the prior 2 years beyond the past year, if the return hasn’t been filed for those years.